brennansprinkle/Box_Counting/README.md

 * `data`.
 Either:
   * `data` should be a string, the address of a text file containing rows of x, y, t values, whitespace separated.
   * or `data` should be provided as a 2D array where `data[i, 0:2]` is `[x, y, t]`
-  * the `t` values should be the 1-based index of the frame.
-They can be supplied as floats or integers.
+  * the `t` values should be the index of the frame.
+They can be 0-based or 1-based (or any other), and can be supplied as floats or integers.
-* `Nframes` optional if `data` is provided as an address to a file.
-If not supplied, we will find it, which adds another iteration over the input array.
-Not needed when `data` is an array.
 * `window_size_x` and `window_size_y` optional, the dimensions of the viewing window.
 If not supplied, the maximum x and y coordinate over all frames and particles will be used instead.
   * it is assumed that the particles lie in `0 <= x <= window_size_x` and `0 <= y <= window_size_y`.
 Viewing windows not cornered at the origin are not currently supported.
 * The box sizes are specified as: